OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Our Principles

-We have a pretty simple approach to data protection and privacy, which can be summarised as follows:
+We have a pretty simple approach to data protection and privacy, which can be summarized as follows:

 You should know exactly what we do with your information